Meadow Williams: Life and career

-Criticism of Williams by Al Pacino

 Williams' American Traitor co-star Al Pacino criticized her acting performance in the film, as well as her professionalism as a producer on the project.

 In a 2019 email to producer Randall Emmett, Pacino suggested adding another shooting day to the film "to help [Williams] give a better performance".
 "Let's do this Randall.
 I'm not going for the A's or the B's.
-I’m going for something between C and B. I don't like Ds," wrote Pacino, "And, as long as you put the effort in with what you know about filmmaking and Michael too I'm sure we'll get to a B-.
+I’m going for something between C and B. I don't like Ds," wrote Pacino, "And, as long as you put the effort in with what you know about filmmaking and Michael too I'm sure we'll get to a B−.
 And that's good enough for me, if it's good enough for you."
 Pacino also complained that Williams was interfering with director Michael Polish's editing process.
 "My thought Randall is very simple.
 She is not a professional. ...
 Someone has to say 'back off a second dear, we're completing the film still, take a look when it's ready'," Pacino wrote to Emmett.

 Personal life

 She was married to her first husband until 2010.
 In 2010, she married Gerald Kessler, a vitamin tycoon multi-millionaire.
 Kessler died in 2015 and she inherited almost all of his $800 million estate, which was the subject of legal action by Kessler's children from his previous marriage.
-Since 2017 she has been dating actor Swen Temmel.